What is cerebral palsy (CP)?

 Some babies are born with brain damage.
 This damage can be caused by:

-Infants who are born early (premature) and who have a low birth weight are more likely to have brain damage that can cause cerebral palsy.
+Infants who are born early (premature) and who have a low birth weight are more likely to have brain damage that can cause CP.

 Children may have: